aws-samples/genai-llm-cpu-sagemaker/README.md

 ## Inference

 Use `notebooks/inference.ipynb` as an example.
 IAM credentials / IAM Role that you use to run the notebook has to allow `sagemaker:InvokeEndpoint` API calls.

+If you don't have an existing environment to run Juputer notebooks, the easiest way to run the notebook would be to create new Sagemaker [notebook instance](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html) using default settings and letting Sagemaker to create the necessary IAM role with enough permissions to interact with provisioned LLM endpoint.

 ### Credits